LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## JMP instruction – Unconditional jump to address n
+## JMP instruction – unconditional JuMP to address n
 Binary form:  1100 nnnn \
 Operation:  PC ← Imm \
 Example: JMP 7h

-This statement is added by me and performs an unconditional jump to Address n.
+This instruction is added by me and performs an unconditional jump to Address n.

 The timing diagram for the JMP instruction is as follows: